 Correlation analysis between dDDH values and ANI values.
 The exponential equation [y = 89.78*exp.
 (0.00107*x)-57.74*exp.(− 0.07575*x)] was obtained using a nonlinear simulation analysis method with the default option of the Curve Fitting Tool implemented in MATLAB R2018a.
 The two approaches revealed a significant correlation, with an r2 = 0.9947.

-Single-marker phylogenies of reclassified 116 BCC genomes.
-The trees are the same as in Fig. 1.
+Species tree and MLSA of 116 reclassified 116 BCC genomes.
+The trees are the same as in Fig. 2.
 The strains are labeled as cluster tags with the original infraspecific name.